Building permit levy

 The application date is the date the relevant building surveyor receives the completed Application for a Building Permit Form.

 Building surveyors are requested to note or date-stamp on receipt of the application form from the applicant.

-Including the correct BCA class of building under the National Construction Code (NCC) helps the VBA process building permit information efficiently, and reduces the need for the VBA to further clarify information.
+Including the correct BCA class of building under the National Construction Code (NCC) helps us process building permit information efficiently, and reduces the need for us to further clarify information.
 It also provides a consistent building project description.